 A well-executed 4th of July party can be one of those perfect summer moments that everyone remembers.
 It has all the right elements – friends, family, yummy food, cute decor, and good ol’ patriotism.
 If you are hosting a 4th of July party this year, chances are you’ve searched for some ideas on Pinterest – and that can be overwhelming.
 Lucky for you, we’ve done the footwork for you.
-From food to decorations, we’ve narrowed down seven of our favorite ideas.
+From 4th of July treats and food to decorations, we’ve narrowed down seven of our favorite ideas.

 1. Streamers and Lights